“The loneliness of the expatriate is of an odd and complicated kind, for it is inseparable from the feeling of being free, of having escaped.”

 Take, for example, the North Side of Mérida.
-In just the six years I have lived here, six major shopping malls opened out catering to wealthy Mexicans escaping crime in Central Mexico and expats.
 When I first visited thirty-five years ago, Mérida effectively ended where northern Merida begins today.
 Today, Northern Mérida is a sprawling suburban-like community with an astonishing range of multinational recognized businesses.
+In just the six years I have lived here, six major shopping malls cater to wealthy Mexicans escaping crime in Central Mexico and expats.
 I have noted all the following firms:

-- PF Changs, Boston Pizza, TGIF, Texas Roadhouse, Carl’s Jr., Krispy Kreme, Little Caesars, and other similar US restaurant and fast-food chains.
+- PF Changs, Boston Pizza, TGIF, Texas Roadhouse, Carl’s Jr., Krispy Kreme, Little Caesars, and similar US restaurants and fast-food chains.

 - Office Depot.